Savile Row tailoring: Whitcomb and Shaftesbury

 Whitcomb and Shaftesbury (W&S), named after the intersection of two nearby streets, was started in 2004 by two Indian twins Mahesh and Suresh Ramakrishnan on St. George Street, near Savile Row.
 Both had been working in New York but the brothers spotted "a gap in the market for high quality tailoring and quality advice".
 The Chennai-born twins were able to lure Head Cutter John McCabe, a Savile Row stalwart having spent over 40 years cutting for the major names on the row.
 W&S's Savile Row Bespoke line is made in London, but they have another range, the relatively more affordable Classic Bespoke, which, while cut in London, is tailored in Chennai by handpicked craftspeople trained to Savile Row standards.
-W&S has two units in Chenai staffed by approximately 85 local craftspeople.
+W&S has two units in Chennai staffed by approximately 85 local craftspeople.
 In 2009 W&S established a new program concentrating on abused and deprived women in rural India, who undergo a rigorous 3-year training and certification programme: over 300 artisans have passed through this.
 Former clients include Sachin Tendulkar, Mick Jagger, Michael Jackson and Richard Gere.
 Mahesh stated: "The art of Savile Row is to create a three-dimensional form that drapes the body and shows structure while still being fluid and non-restrictive."

+Clothsurgeon

+Clothsurgeon was founded in 2012 by Rav Matharu, opening its first store at 40 Savile Row in August 2022.
+The store is the first on the street specialising in tailored streetwear.